-Gossec Sheet Music
+Gossec Sheet Music and Biography

 François Gossec was born in the Austrian Netherlands (now Belgium) to a farmer on 17th January 1734.
 He helped shape French orchestral music though he was fairly unknown outside of France.